rewiringamerica/incentive-data-llm/README.md

 1. Compile and then run the script from the root directory: `node build/llm_runner.js --folders=<name of folder with text data>`.
 Run `node build/llm_runner.js --help` for details on other flags.
 We use the PaLM model by default, but this can be controlled with the `--model_family` or `-m` parameter.
 Note that while supplying `gpt` or `palm` (default) are relatively cheap, `gpt4` is more expensive, so you can have real monetary consequences if you're not careful.
    1. For the next few steps, start by using `palm` or `gpt` until you're able to generate output files without errors.
    2. Once the files are ready for the final run, you can use `gpt4`.
-Check https://platform.openai.com/usage to ensure that costs are not getting too high
+Check https://platform.openai.com/usage to ensure that costs are not getting too high.
 2. It will take a few minutes.
 Apparently there are periodic cases where the API times out after 10 minutes, but these are rare.
 There's also the potential for rate-limiting, so if you have lots of files, use the `--wait` parameter (in milliseconds) to put some time in between each request.
 Usually a couple seconds is fine.
 3. The script writes outputs to a specific subfolder with a RunID in the `out/` directory.
 The script will print your RunID, though it's timestamp-based and should be the most recent one.
 In that folder, you should see:
    1. An `output.csv` containing the parsed data